Continuing Education Martha’s Vineyard

 COMMUNITY CENTERED LEARNING

 “By having the classroom discussion and in-person teacher instruction, I have learned much more than I ever have on-line.”
 Evelyn Vertefeuille

 “I love that teachers are local people invested in the community… it’s a very friendly atmosphere to learn or try something new out.”
 Elizabeth J. Stobart

 “ON ISLAND… In school ME!!
 Wonderful opportunity to begin learning again as an adult with support of professionals and fellow adult students.”
 Katherine Neadow

 “A program that makes one…appreciate the past and understand the present and protect the future.”
 (Wampanoag History class)” Vail Barrett

 The Adult Education Program formally began on the Island in the 1980’s and continued for 18 years (John Morelli, Director/Initiator).
 It was reorganized from 2000-2002 (Betsy Dripps, Director), and then revitalized again in 2006 as Extended Adult Education (Marge Harris, Director/Initiator later Laurie Halt, Director).

-Founded in 2008, Adult and Community Education of Martha’s Vineyard (Lynn Ditchfield, Founder/ Program Director) is a new initiative continuing the tradition in partnership with the public schools, while aiming to expand the educational offerings and collaborate with other community organizations (see Educational Organizations for some members of the Advisory Council) with similar educational goals to better serve the community.
-As of March 2010, ACE MV became a tax deductible 501 (C)(3) non-profit organization.
+Founded in 2008, Adult and Community Education Martha’s Vineyard (Lynn Ditchfield, Founder/ Program Director) was a new initiative continuing the tradition in partnership with the public schools, while aiming to expand the educational offerings and collaborate with other community organizations (see Educational Organizations for some members of the Advisory Council) with similar educational goals to better serve the community.
+As of March 2010, we rebranded as ACE MV and became a tax deductible 501 (C)(3) non-profit organization.